bdelucia/bdelucia/README.md

 ## 🚀 Future Endeavors:

-- 🌟 &nbsp; Land a full-stack developer job
+- 🌟 &nbsp; Land a software developer job

 - 🔒 &nbsp; Dive deeper into web security to create safer websites for real-world applications

-- 🛠️ &nbsp; Create a online full-stack portfolio showing all of my projects
+- 🛠️ &nbsp; Create a online portfolio webpage showing all of my projects

 - 🤝 &nbsp; Actively participate in more open-source programs and communities.